ccammack/ccammack.com/content/posts/automatically-crop-screenshots-using-imagemagick/index.md

 ---

-This leaves a solid blue background around the ouside of the image, which can be removed by adding the **-trim** parameter to the end of the command.
+This leaves a solid blue border from the desktop background around the edges of the image, which can be automatically removed by adding the `-trim` parameter to the end of the command.

 {{< highlight txt >}}
 C:\Users\ccammack\Desktop